allegroai/clearml-docs/docs/guides/pipeline/pipeline_functions.md

 example script demonstrates the creation of a pipeline using the [PipelineController](../../references/sdk/automation_controller_pipelinecontroller.md) class.

-This example creates a pipeline incorporating four tasks, each of which is created from a function:
+This example creates a pipeline incorporating four tasks, three of which are created from a function:
-* `executing_pipeline`- Implements the pipeline controller which defines the pipeline structure and execution logic.
 * `step_one` - Downloads and processes data.
 * `step_two` - Further processes the data from `step_one`.
 * `step_three` - Uses the processed data from `step_two` to train a model.

+The fourth task is the pipeline task, which is created when the pipeline is launched.

 The step functions will be registered as pipeline steps when they are added to the pipeline controller.
-The pipeline execution logic is defined in the pipeline controller function.

 When the pipeline steps are executed, corresponding ClearML Tasks are created.
 For this reason, each function which makes up a pipeline step needs to be self-contained.
 Notice that all package imports inside the function will be automatically